Meditation and sex might not be the two things you’d most naturally associate.

+One involves sitting alone in silence while the other is rather more active, often noisier, and ideally involves someone else.
+But sex is much more than just a physical activity.
 Your enjoyment of it has a huge amount to do with your attitude toward the experience and, as such, mindfulness can play a big part in helping you to have the best experience possible.
 The mental aspect of sex is hugely important in developing and maintaining intimacy and keeping that spark of passion alight.

 After taking standard tests of sexual function, participants took part in three mindfulness meditation sessions (in a group) spaced two weeks apart.
 Between these sessions, they practiced mindfulness meditation at home (alone) and then after the third group session, they retook the sexual function tests.
 The course of meditation was shown to increase the women’s desire, arousal, lubrication and sexual satisfaction.
-In the post-program feedback, the women apparently rated the mindfulness exercises as the ost helpful aspect of the program, which also included advice and guidance from a gynecologist and sex therapist.
+In the post-program feedback, the women apparently rated the mindfulness exercises as the most helpful aspect of the program, which also included advice and guidance from a gynecologist and sex therapist.

 Sounds good right?
-So I’ve put together few tips that will hopefully help you have a more mindful sex life.
+So I’ve put together a few tips that will hopefully help you have a more mindful sex life.

-Learn to switch off autopilot
+1. Learn to switch off autopilot

 Now, it’s not a very flattering comparison but it is possible for sex to become a similar matter of routine, particular if you’ve been with your partner for a long time.
 What you did at first to satisfy each other has become almost automatic.
 The problem with this is that, just as in the car, the behavior has become so automatic that the mind may not be present at all, and that can be a real passion-killer.

 The best way to handle this is to develop your ability to bring your attention back into the body.
 This is easily done by focusing on your breath at regular intervals throughout the day—when you’re waiting in line or waiting for the kettle to boil.
 Concentrate on the flow of air through your nose and mouth, the feeling of diaphragm rising and falling.

 Don’t worry, you needn’t physically chain yourself to anything.
 Just try to notice a physical sensation that’s occurring right now, and if you find your mind wandering, bring your mind back to it.
 The good news is that the more that you do this, the more neurological pathways are formed, and that means that it’s easier each time.
 This increases your chances of remaining physically in the here and now, which is just what you need for really great sex.

 Regular meditation has also been shown to reduce the amount of cortisol in the brain, the hormone which we experience as stress.
 In evolutionary terms, cortisol is produced as a fight-or-flight response, so it directs blood to essential functions like the muscles and away from the extremities like the genitals.
 Cortisol actually reduces the libido (no time for sex if you’re on the run from a sabertooth tiger), so if you lower cortisol you can actually increase libido, which means you’ll want sex more.
 Your partner is bound to be flattered.